jevido/pixelpour/README.md

 So ehh, atm i don't have much time to work on this project, because either i'm tired or lazy.
 But there are still some things i want to get started with:
 - Cropped images, pressing a keystroke, then selecting a square on your screen to make a cropped image
 - Having the option to screenshot your current window, or a pre-selected window like "VS Code"
-- Actual progressbars, and an option to re-upload in case something went wrong
+- Actual progressbars (DONE), and an option to re-upload in case something went wrong

 ## Works as designed